Undline/UndChain/readme.md

 8. **Regional and Adaptive Scaling**

     - Popular content is redistributed to local partners dynamically, enhancing performance and reducing latency.
-    - Partners are incentivized to prioritize streams with high demand, aligning with UndChain’s decentralized resource-sharing model.
+    - Partners are incentivized to prioritize streams with high demand, aligning with Modulr’s decentralized resource-sharing model.
 9. **Monetization with USP and AdCoin**

     - Live content can be monetized using: